 Suppose you're a a mortgage lender, and you issue a loan on a property.
 In addition to making payments on their mortgage, the borrower also has to pay property taxes, and should definitely get insurance on the house.
 Now, as the lender, you mostly care about the payments to you, but you also recognize that if the borrower skips on paying taxes or insurance, you're probably not going to get paid.

-That's where escrow comes in: In addition to your regular payments, fees, and charges, you require borrowers to pay into an 'escrow bucket', and then you use the money in that bucket to pay the insurance and taxes.
+That's where escrow management comes in: In addition to your regular payments, fees, and charges, you require borrowers to pay into an 'escrow bucket', and then you use the money in that bucket to pay the insurance and taxes.
 If the borrower stops paying you, you'll be better equipped to repossess the property and minimize liabilities.

-In LMS, you can use escrow to add amounts to regularly scheduled payments, distinct from regular principal, interest, and charges.
+In LMS, you can use escrow management to add amounts to regularly scheduled payments, distinct from regular principal, interest, and charges.
 The rest of this article will explain how escrow works from a high-level, and then our other articles, like Creating Escrow Buckets and Creating Escrow Adjustments, will show the actual buttons and clicks you need to make in the software.

 Highlights